-Transmission: Put 100W/square metre through your floors and your feet will be uncomfortably hot so somewhere near half that will be a good yardstick for calculating the power you need to heat the floors then leave some surplus to top up a tank.
+Transmission: Put 100W/square metre through your floors and your feet will be uncomfortably hot so somewhere near half that will be a good yardstick for calculating the power you need.

 A small ASHP can run a bit more efficiently than a gas boiler in a modest well insulated house.
 Fan-coil units in bedrooms and underfloor heating elsewhere are essential.
 The heat pump should run in daylight except maybe for a boost before dawn to guarantee morning showers and take the chill off the floors.

-Finally let’s look at the RHI incentive of 7.3p/kW.hr pitched to pay for the heat pump itself after 7 years.
-You’ll need to spend another £4,000 on proper tanks to integrate any other sources such as a wood burning stove and a combination like that would be a joy for anyone living out in the middle of the country.
-Of course, with PV panel prices falling fast, the time is coming when your heat pump will run for free.
-At the moment it looks like we are on the edge of no brainer territory and it is certainly worth checking now to see how the sums stack up.
+Of course, with PV panel prices falling relative to electricity prices, the time is coming when your heat pump will run for free while the sun shines.
+At the moment it looks like we are firmly in no brainer territory and it is certainly worth checking now to see how the sums stack up.